INTERVIEW WITH ROBERT SMITH

 I don’t think there’s any obligation, it depends what kind of work an artist does, but drawing is interesting because it’s so direct and basic.

-Q. Isn’t this work just pretty and decorative, and out of place in today’s conceptually based art world?
+Q. Isn’t this work just decorative, and out of place in today’s conceptually based art world?

 Some of these works do go back to something aesthetic rather than idea-based.
-But Impressionism wasn’t about pretty pictures, it was about painting, perception and materiality, and paved the way for a lot of modern art.
+Impressionism wasn’t about pretty pictures, it was about painting, perception and materiality.
+The looseness of Impression Sunrise paved the way for a lot of modern art.
+Impressionism was about image and surface, rather than Cézanne’s representations of depth and structure.
+The computers I use allow you to go into the image and take it apart which for me is an echo of the painting techniques and materiality of the Impressionists.

-It’s interesting how consensus makes certain things unacceptable, how making something nice to look at has become anathema, and I liked that sense of provocation.
-Conceptual forms have dominated art practice for several decades, though no one has gone beyond, or come anywhere near, Duchamp, in my opinion.
+Conceptual forms have dominated art practice for several decades, but no one has gone beyond, or come anywhere near, Duchamp, in my opinion.
 All Art contains ideas.

 Q. Do social media have a place in today’s art world?